 The department of Nariño is one of the undiscovered treasures of Colombia.
 The department borders with Ecuador to the south and has coastline and Volcanoes.
 International and even national tourism is on a very low scale.
 The temperature is mostly cold but the landscape and natural treasures to discover are great.

 Colombia is still very new in tourism.
 Therefore infrastructure and service quality still have potential for improvement.
 Although in some cities you have some great hotels, throughout the country the luxury offer is mostly still missing.
-But on my travels I encountered more and more people with a vision, that invest heavily to improve the overall quality.
-So far I would say, the luxury in traveling Colombia lays not staying in 5* resorts or hotels but more in the unique experiences Colombia has to offer.
-As there is a little bit of both, we also wrote a separate guide on that.
+But on my travels I encountered more and more people with a vision investing heavily to improve the overall quality.
+So far I would say, the luxury in traveling Colombia lays especially in the rich nature and the unique places one can experience.
+If you are looking for top-notch luxury, Bogota and Cartagena will be your main destinations.
+There are also a few other luxury offers throughout the country but those are quite special.
+If you require, helicopters, airplanes or jets, they also can be chartered.

 Playing golf in Colombia will be an unique experience.
 There are over 50 golf courses around the country.
 You can play from sea level up to 3,000 meters (9,800 ft) in different climate zones year around.
 Saying that, most of the Golf courses are private and you will not have access as an individual traveler.